 n = 460 (6 cases with missing data on one or more variables were not analyzed).
 Nagelkerke R2 = .760.

-A positive attitude to vaccination and previous vaccination behavior were significant predictors of intention to have the influenza vaccine in 2020–2021.
+A positive attitude to vaccination and previous vaccination behavior were significant predictors of intention to have the influenza vaccine in the 2020–2021 season.
 As indicated by the large odds ratio, previous influenza vaccination behavior was a markedly stronger predictor.

-In the broadened eligibility criteriain 2020–2021.
+Sensitivity analysis

+We conducted the above analyses based on participants who were eligible for the free influenza vaccine at the time of data collection.
+In the intervening time, these criteria were broadened.
+Using the broadened eligibility criteria, 1003 respondents were eligible in 2020–2021.
 Of these, 491 (49.0%) respondents expressed a clear intention to have the vaccine, 291 (29.0%) a clear intention not to have the vaccine, and there were 221 (22.0%) indeterminate cases.
 As before, the indeterminate cases were not analyzed.
 The results of the sensitivity analysis are shown in Table 3.

 Table 3.
-Logistic regression analysis of variables associated with intention to receive a seasonal influenza vaccine, using the broadened eligibility criteria introduced in 2020–2021.
+Logistic regression analysis of variables associated with intention to receive a seasonal influenza vaccine, using the broadened eligibility criteria introduced in the 2020–2021 season.
 Reference categories for the odds ratios are shown where appropriate.
-Statistical significance was set at p ≤.05.
+Confidence intervals and p values relate to the adjusted odds ratios.